-Whether you’re an experienced store owner or a newbie, by now you should’ve already come to terms with having to create backups before each small or significant website modification (e.g., Magento database migration).
+Whether you’re an experienced store owner or a newbie, by now you should’ve already come to terms with having to create backups before each small or significant website modification (e.g., Magento backup and restore).
 It is, in fact, a rule of proper website management.

 Migration of data, especially for large businesses, is a complicated and, at times, risky procedure.
 So, Cart2Cart takes the security aspect of it very seriously.
 We create backups on your source and target stores before each Magento database migration and even before the free Demo migration (if you choose so).

 However, some might still want to go the extra mile and create database backups independently.
 Understandably - that’s the one kind of paranoia we fully endorse.
 If you happen to be a Magento running security freak, the following post is just for you.
 It describes two simple ways of making data backups and restoring stores from them properly during the Magento database migration.

 Magento Database Migration: How to Backup and Restore Files in a Few Simple Steps

 Despite the overall complexity Magento brings, the procedures of backing up and restoring data are relatively straightforward: